eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 0-0053  bind    uevent  unbind
 ```

-**Note**: Rebinding the driver is required in case you want to run other accelerometer samples (hint: another accelerometer sample for tilt is included on the microSD card image).
+**Note**: Rebinding the driver is required in case you want to run other accelerometer samples (hint: there maybe an Easter egg
+ such as another accelerometer sample for tilt included on the microSD card image -- go hunt for it!).

 ## Step 5: Setup an Express.js Webserver